dtrTrevor/exploring-cs/md/test.md

----
-layout: poem
----
+# O Captain!

 - O Captain! my Captain! our fearful trip is done;[^fn1]
 - The ship has weather’d every rack, the prize we sought is won,
 - The port is near, the bells I hear, the people all exulting,
 - While follow eyes the steady keel, the vessel grim and daring;
-- {:.indent-3}But O heart! heart! heart!
+- ...But O heart! heart! heart!
-- {:.indent-4}O the bleeding drops of red,
+- ...O the bleeding drops of red,
 - {:.indent-5}Where on the deck my Captain lies,
 - {:.indent-6}Fallen cold and dead.